 Items on same line indicate model updates.
 Different lines indicate varying model levels.

-Nikon surprised the world in 2011 with the introduction of the Nikon 1, with two camera models, several lenses, and a new accessory line.
+Nikon surprised the world in 2011 with the introduction of the Nikon 1, shipping two camera models, several lenses, and a new accessory line.
 The surprises were basically two: (1) the use of a small 1” sensor in Nikon’s mirrorless system; and (2) the incredible autofocus performance Nikon managed in these mirrorless models.

-That focus performance was unmatched by any mirrorless camera at the time, and near DSLR levels.
+That focus performance was unmatched by any mirrorless camera at the time, and was near DSLR levels.
 Even today, the Nikon 1 autofocus system is at or near the top of the heap in mirrorless, despite many advances by competitors and few by Nikon.
 Moreover, it could manage that at speeds up to 20 fps.
 It was that far ahead of its time, basically.

 But it’s that 1” sensor that’s what most people look at.
 Compared to a full frame sensor, Nikon’s use of this far smaller sensor puts the Nikon 1 models about three stops behind the full frame cameras, all else equal.
 But they’re behind the m4/3 and APS sensor mirrorless cameras, too.

-The good news about a small sensor is that it makes for a small camera and small lenses.
+The good news about a small sensor is that it makes for a very small camera and small lenses.
 Nikon has made basically three of the smallest mirrorless models ever:

 - J series — a small rangefinder-style camera that uses the rear LCD for composing (no EVF option).
 This series of bodies has refined the same basic camera over five yearly updates, plus it was used to create an underwater version, the AW1.